Sir James Wylie, 1st Baronet: Biography

 James Wylie was born on 13 or 20 November 1768 in Tulliallan by Kincardine-on-Forth, Scotland.
 He was the second of five children of Janet Meiklejohn and her husband, a church minister named William Wylie.
 After leaving school Wylie was apprenticed to the local doctor.
 In 1786 he matriculated at the University of Edinburgh, and studied there until 1789, and later applied his learning from the medical teaching there and the design of the recently opened Edinburgh Royal Infirmary.
 He finally received the degree of Doctor of Medicine from King's College, Aberdeen, only in 1794.

 In 1790 Wylie was invited to Russia by John Rogerson, from Dumfries, who was a court physician to Catherine the Great.
 He entered the Russian service as senior surgeon in the Eletsky Infantry Regiment.
 Wylie was surprised that only officers received medical assistance and other ranks were thus succumbing to infections or malaria.
 Wylie participated in the Polish–Russian War of 1792 and in military operations against the Kościuszko Uprising, culminated in the Battle of Praga, as battlefield surgeon.
-And on 12 January 1793, Wylie (known in Russia as Yakov Viliye) was given a special commendation for his treatment of the (malaria) fever "with great success using the pharmaceutical he himself had invented and named Solution Mineralis," which contained small below toxic doses or arsenic.
+And on 12 January 1793, Wylie (known in Russia as Yakov Viliye) was given a special commendation for his treatment of the (malaria) fever "with great success using the pharmaceutical he himself had invented and named Solution Mineralis," which contained small below toxic doses of arsenic.
 He also performed amazing surgery removing a bullet from a soldier's spine.
 In 1794 he was promoted to staff surgeon.

 Retired after the end of the war, Wylie practiced in Saint Petersburg.
 His reputation grew quickly and he attracted many society clients, and made a re-acquaintance with Dr Rogerson, now English (sic) Physician to Her Majesty.
 Successful operations on the Danish ambassador, Baron Otto von Bloom, and later an emergency tracheotomy saving the life of Count Ivan Kutaisov, the Tsar's closest confidant and cousin, Paul I made him Surgeon-in-Ordinary in 1799.
 When Paul I was murdered by a group of ex-military assassins on 23 March 1801, Wylie embalmed the body and gave a certificate that the cause of death was apoplexy.